-We’ve all heard of the beta-amyloid plaques that are characteristic of AD, but scientists have also found that excess tau proteins also contribute to cognitive degeneration and dementia in people with Alzheimer’s.
+We’ve all heard of the beta-amyloid plaques that are characteristic of Alzheimer’s, but scientists have also found that excess tau proteins contribute to cognitive degeneration and dementia in people with the disease.
 A study published in the April 2013 issue of Neuron reported that tau protein levels are linked to four different genes, three of which are unrelated to amyloid levels.
 They say this may help explain why some individuals with high beta-amyloid do not end up developing AD.

 7. Extra Virgin Olive Oil Protects Against Alzheimer’s Disease